 Farmland of lesser quality soils used for the production of the state's leading agricultural crops.
 This land is usually irrigated, but may include nonirrigated orchards or vineyards as found in some climatic zones in California.
 Land must have been cropped at some time during the four years prior to the mapping date.

 Farmland of Local Importance (L)

 Land of importance to the local agricultural economy as determined by each county's board of supervisors and a local advisory committee.
-Download a complete set of the Farmland of Local Importance definitions in PDF format.
+In some counties,

 Grazing Land (G)